Interior Painting Best Practices Part 3: Advanced Techniques

 Should I use a roller or sprayer for walls?

 For most interior walls, a roller is preferred because it gives more control over texture and thickness.
 Sprayers are faster for large areas but require extensive masking and overspray control.
 For best results, use a 3/8‑inch microfiber roller and apply two thin coats.
+Sprayers are ideal for cabinets or intricate trim, but for flat walls, rolling is simpler and yields excellent results.

 How long should I wait between coats of paint?

 Drying time depends on paint type, temperature, and humidity.
 Latex paints typically dry to the touch in 1 hour, but wait at least 4 hours before recoating.
 In cooler or humid conditions, wait 6–8 hours.
 Check the manufacturer's recommendations for exact times.
+A common mistake is recoating too soon, which can lift the previous layer and cause peeling.

 Can I paint in damp weather?

 Painting in high humidity (above 70%) can cause drying issues, such as blisters or poor adhesion.
 In Bay Area fog, it's best to paint when humidity is under 60% and the temperature is mild.
 If you must paint in damp weather, ensure good ventilation and use a dehumidifier.
+Also, choose a paint formulated for high humidity, like Sherwin‑Williams Duration Home.

 Conclusion